InsightDataScience/github-tutorial/README.md

 *Accept a pull request*
 - If you are reviewing a pull request, check out the Commits and Files changed to view diffs between the base branch and compare branch.
 - If you are happy with the changes (and there are no conflicts), click Merge pull request and Confirm request.
 (Don't forget to add a comment telling your co-developer what an awesome job they did!)
-- Delete the branch if it is no longer needed
+- Delete the branch if it is no longer needed (remotely)

 *Pull changes to local*
-- Don't forget to pull the changed branch back down to your local machine after a pull request is made
+- Don't forget to pull the changed branch back down to your local machine after a pull request is made.
+Replace master with the branch you merged into.
+`$ git pull origin master`

+*Delete the local branch*
+- If you deleted the remote branch, delete the local branch

+## Best Practices

+### When should I commit?
+Ideally you commit “working” code, so that you can return to a working state if necessary.
+Also, each commit should have one logical task that can be summarized in one phrase.

+### When should I push?
+Always right after you commit.
+Why wouldn’t you want to have an immediate back up?

+### Do I have to have commit messages?
+You at least need a descriptive title.
+This is an important part of code documentation (especially in a multi-developer environment).

 *Thank you to Mike Grinolds for his slides and GitHub tutorial!*